0xPolygonID/tutorials/mkdocs/docs/wallet/wallet-sdk/polygonid-sdk/identity/api/get-state.md

 ```
 Future<String> getState(String did)
 ```
-getState() returns identity state from `did`, which is the unique id of the identity.
+getState() returns the identity state from `did`, which is the unique id of the identity.